 - TCP port 8443 for HTTPS (optional).

-- Hardware requirements: We recommend that a StashCache server has at least 10Gbps connectivity, 1TB of disk space, and 8GB of RAM.
+- Hardware requirements: We recommend that a StashCache server has at least 10Gbps connectivity, 1TB of disk space for the cache directory, and 8GB of RAM.

 If installing the (optional) authenticated StashCache, you also need to do the following:

 - Service certificate: copy the host certificate to